-PHMSA sent a letter was sent April 7, 2025 to the Tennessee State Historic Preservation Officer (SHPO) and all consulting parties outlining the Section 106 process, including a description of the undertaking, delineation and justification of the APE, identification of historic properties and an evaluation and proposed finding of effects.
+A letter was sent on March 21, 2025, to the Texas State Historic Preservation Officer (SHPO) and all consulting parties outlining the Section 106 process, including a description of the undertaking, delineation and justification of the APE, identification of historic properties and an evaluation and proposed finding of effects.
 Based on this consultation, PHMSA proposed a finding that the Proposed Action would not adversely affect historic properties.
 PHMSA has requested comments on the Section 106 process, identification of historic properties, and proposed finding within 30 days of receipt of the letter.
+Concurrence was received from the Texas Historical Commission on April 9, 2025.

-PHMSA also invited the following federally recognized tribes to participate in consultation by separate letter on April 7, 2025:
+PHMSA also invited the following federally recognized tribes to participate in consultation by separate letter on March 21, 2025: